DavodChuweiLiao/10-BJT-VCCS-Diagnosis/README.md

 target lands at RV2 ≈ 1.1–1.5k, i.e. ~25% of travel
 ```

-#### 🟠 7.
-Q12 is not thermally coupled to the output devices
-Q12 is a TO-126 vertical in the mid-left signal cluster; the output devices are TO-264 on the top-edge heatsink.
-A VBE multiplier only compensates thermal drift if it **tracks the temperature of the devices it biases**.
-**Effect:** as the output stage heats at 10A, its Vbe falls, quiescent current rises, which heats it further — classic thermal runaway.
-The 0.22Ω ballasts help but are not a substitute.
-**Fix:** relocate Q12 onto the output heatsink (or bond it thermally) in the next spin.

 #### 🟠 8.
 COMMAND has no DC return
 `/COMMAND` = `J1.1`, `C21.1` (100pF to SGND), `U2.3 (+IN)`. **No resistor to ground.** If J1 is ever unplugged, +IN floats on 30pA of bias current and the output can wander anywhere.
 **Fix:** 10k–100k from COMMAND to SGND.